 Ben’s background is in engineering and finance, but the way he speaks about cellular agriculture you would think he has been in lab coat his entire life.
 He obtained a Bachelor’s Degree in Mechanical Engineering from Case Western Reserve University in Cleveland, Ohio, and soon after got his MBA from Carnegie Mellon.
 Professionally, he spent several years on Wall Street as an investment banker for firms like JP Morgan and Jefferies & Company, focusing on Healthcare and related sub-sectors.
 In 2015, after moving to San Diego to work with one of his clients, he joined forces with Synthetic Genomics, a leading company in the field of synthetic biology founded by Dr. Craig Venter, who helped map the first human genome in the Human Genome Project, and, Dr. Hamilton O. Smith, winner of the Nobel Prize in Medicine in 1978 for his discovery of type II restriction enzymes.

 Ben spent several years working with the Synthetic Genomics team to find new ways to take the world’s best science and turn it into a business.
 It was here that he saw the opportunity to apply cellular agriculture to the cannabis plant.
+Many of us have heard about cultured meat in recent years, which requires less water and energy to produce and generates 95% lower greenhouse gas emissions than conventionally produced meat.

 Biology is a manufacturing technology,” Ben began, “all cells have machines and those machines are instructed by DNA to turn nutrients into products.
 The cannabis plant is a great example.
 It takes in soil, sunlight and water, and manufactures more than 400 chemicals, more than 100 of which are bioactive.”